noxonsu/onout.org/docs/support_system_faq_GTP.md

 wallet,"if I do my token Liquidity Pair with BUSD in your platform wallet system does my token and token price will Only available in your platform?
-Or it will also available in metamask, trust wallet, etc?",The app uses the PancakeSwap contracts to create li wallet,"If I do my token Liquidity Pool at PanCakeSwap and set my token price, does your platform will fetch my token and price from pancakeswap?","No, your users can see the dynamic token price only using your pair tokens (YOURTOKEN/BUSD) in the " wallet,"If your system fetch my token and price from pancakeswap, no need to set my token price at your platform?","It is not working on the wallet page, because the price depends on the amount of tokens you want to swap and etc... " wallet,how can i disable the custodial mode,MCWallet &gt; Options &gt; And turn off the Users must be registered and logged for access wallet. field. wallet,are there any shortcodes for the plugin,No wallet,What is the best thing to do so that I can sell my bep20 token to users in App?,"You can use swaps, but it is not selling it is a swap (the price can be different)... " wallet,Do I paste https://buy.ramp.network/ with quotation marks?
+Or it will also available in metamask, trust wallet, etc?",The app uses the PancakeSwap contracts to create li wallet,"If I do my token Liquidity Pool at PanCakeSwap and set my token price, does your platform will fetch my token and price from pancakeswap?","No, your users can see the dynamic token price only using your pair tokens (YOURTOKEN/BUSD) in the " wallet,"If your system fetch my token and price from pancakeswap, no need to set my token price at your platform?","It is not working on the wallet page, because the price depends on the amount of tokens you want to swap and etc... " wallet,how can i disable the custodial mode,MCWallet > Options > And turn off the Users must be registered and logged for access wallet. field. wallet,are there any shortcodes for the plugin,No wallet,What is the best thing to do so that I can sell my bep20 token to users in App?,"You can use swaps, but it is not selling it is a swap (the price can be different)... " wallet,Do I paste https://buy.ramp.network/ with quotation marks?
 And do I retain the parameters previously used for itez? ,"No, you need to paste it without "